maxfreyter/FMCG-Net-Revenue-Management-in-Excel/README.md

 Capitalizing on consumer demand for travel-sized options, I reengineered the pricing strategy:

-• Calculated Price per ML: Based on the existing 100ML product to determine a competitive 50ML retail price.
+First, I calculated price per ML based on the existing 100ML product to determine a competitive 50ML retail price.

-• Sales Volume Forecast: Estimated the 50ML variant’s sales at 10% of the 100ML pack’s 2022 volume, ensuring a viable market entry.
+Then I made a sales volume forecast.
+I estimated the 50ML variant’s sales at 10% of the 100ML pack’s 2022 volume, ensuring a viable market entry.

-📊 Notable Insight: The 50ML pack is projected to generate significant annual net sales, unlocking a new revenue stream.

 ![2025-03-30 (6)](https://github.com/user-attachments/assets/98aa6646-8217-4e68-b10e-a4813895a532)

 ![2025-03-30 (5)](https://github.com/user-attachments/assets/51763028-42e4-42b1-82dc-451fdd6e9318)

+📊 Notable Insight: The 50ML pack is projected to generate significant annual net sales, unlocking a new revenue stream.